stellar-deprecated/docs/beyond-code/readme.md

 ---
-title: Beyond Code Overview
+title: Beyond Code Contribution Guide
 ---

 # Contribute
 We value contributions of all types to Stellar.
-If you're new to open source or financial technology, or simply have strengths that don't involve code, here are some ways to get involved:
+If you're new to open source or financial technology, or simply have strengths that don't involve code, this contribution guide covers some ways to get involved:
-* Q&A
+<h5>Q&A</h5>
-* Host or attend a meetup
+<h5>Host or attend a meetup</h5>
-* Create a tutorial
+<h5>Create a tutorial</h5>
-* Give a talk
+<h5>Give a talk</h5>
-* Write documentation
+<h5>Write documentation</h5>

 ## Q&A